15 of the Best Beaches in Cornwall

 Steep cliffs shelter the small sandy beach, and the water is clear Mediterranean blue.

-Porthpean is extremely popular with families, considered safe for swimming with a café and a shop on the beach.
+Porthpean is extremely popular with families and considered safe for swimming with a café and a shop on the beach.

 The calm, clear water makes the beach ideal for activities such as snorkelling, paddle-boarding, kayaking, and windsurfing.
-And perfect for relaxing.
+It is also perfect for relaxing.

 A slipway to the sea gives Porthpean Sailing Club easy access, but no jet skiing, please.